-Digital privacy broadly refers to the use of internet and connected services without compromising personally identifiable and sensitive data.
-The proliferation of internet-based services in our daily lives creates a constant flow of sensitive information from the user to these services, which has inspired regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) to emerge to protect consumer privacy.
+Digital privacy broadly refers to using the internet and connected services without compromising personally identifiable and sensitive data.
+The proliferation of internet-based services in our daily lives creates a constant flow of sensitive information from the user to these service providers, inspiring regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) to protect consumer privacy.

 Technologies such as machine learning and natural language processing (NLP) allow companies to automate compliance-related tasks such as discovering and classifying personal information at a large scale and fulfilling data subject rights requests.